Internet and data usage

 - Download music to listen offline (Premium only).
 Switch Download using cellular off in the app’s settings, under Music Quality, so it only downloads if you’re connected to WiFi.

 - Check your Music Quality.
-If you’re not connected to WiFi and listening in Extreme Quality, Spotify may require more data than usual.
+If you’re not connected to WiFi and you're listening in Very high, Spotify may require more data than usual.

 - If you’re listening to a downloaded playlist on-the-go, make sure Autoplay is switched off in your app’s settings.